sudoWright/art-blocks-viewer/README.md

-# Art Blocks On-Chain Generator Demo
+# Art Blocks On-Chain Generator Viewer

 This repository contains a viewer application for the Art Blocks On-Chain Generator.